victorbenichoux/vizno/docs/renderers.md

 They are rendered by using the `Chart.to_dict()` function, and in the frontend by the `vega` JS library.

-Checkout the `examples/renderers/altair.py` for an example.
+Checkout the `examples/renderers/altair.py` for an example, and the [resulting report](./examples/altair.html).

 ### Bokeh